fair-research/bdbag/doc/config.md

 these files with simple default values are automatically created in the current user's home directory the first time a bag is created or opened.

-Additionally, two JSON-formatted configuration files can be passed as arguments to *bdbag* in order to supply input for certain bag creation and update functions.
-These files are known as [metadata](#metadata) and [remote-file-manifest](#remote-file-manifest) configurations.
+Additionally, three JSON-formatted configuration files can be passed as arguments to *bdbag* in order to supply input for certain bag creation and update functions.
+These files are known as [metadata](#metadata), [ro metadata](#ro_metadata) and
+[remote-file-manifest](#remote-file-manifest) configurations.

 <a name="bdbag.json"></a>